What Can Guinea Pigs Eat? (Safe Foods List)

 Chicory Greens

-- Quite acidic and relatively high in calcium
+- Relatively high in calcium

 - High in Vitamin C